Condop: History

 Condops first came into use in the 1960s when the residential condominium was not yet popular in major cities, particularly in the United States in New York City, New York.
 This structure was used to separate the residential component from the commercial components of a building.
 Developers or co-op sponsors sought to retain ownership of the more lucrative non-residential spaces in a building, whilst also minimizing taxes on non-residential income.
 The condop is still a relatively rare item in the U.S. As of 2007, New York City had fewer than 300 condop buildings as compared to more than 6,700 cooperatives and 2,300 condominiums, representing just over three percent of residential buildings.

 Legal definition

 The condop is a type of condominium building, not a distinct legal construct.
-A condop, an abbreviation of the words condominium and cooperative (or "co-op"), is a co-op inside a condo.
+A condop, a portmanteau of the words condominium and cooperative (or "co-op"), is a co-op inside a condo.

 Stepping back, condominium owners actually hold title to a piece of real estate.
 Co-op owners are actually shareholder-tenants with shares in and a long-term lease from the co-op corporation.
 In all co-ops, a corporation owns the building.
 Condops are a variation on that theme the distinction between the two concepts as the cooperative corporation does not own a whole building but just the residential condominium unit within it.